 Built for adventurous older toddlers, the Saracen comes complete with wide handlebars, internally routed brake cables, knobby 12″ air tires and as icing on the cake, a well-loved bell.
 Coming in at 10.7 lb., the Saracen is about a half pound lighter than the Ridgeback Scoot (another top pick of ours for this age group) and is also slightly smaller to allow for younger/shorter/lighter riders.
-A fan from day one, our 4 year-old tester in 4T clothes, had no problem putting the Saracen to work.
+A fan from day one, our 4-year-old tester in 4T clothes, had no problem putting the Saracen to work.
 From the pavement to the pump track, the Saracen was nimble enough for quick maneuvering, yet sturdy enough to stay grounded during leaning turns (where many light balance bikes lose traction).

 Saracen Freewheel in action:

 Both bikes also have similar easy-reach, adjustable hand brakes and adjustable, easy-reach brake levers.
-When purchased from WeeBikeShop, both come with an upgraded seat clamp and brake lever barrel (red metal pieces on bike).
+When purchased from WeeBikeShop, both come with an upgraded seat clamp and brake lever barrel (red metal pieces on the bike).

 Several other differences exist between the Scoot and the Saracen.
-Better for younger toddlers, in at least 2T pants (but not petite – see below), the Saracen is lighter, has a lower handlebars and a lower minimum seat height.
+Better for younger toddlers, in at least 2T pants (but not petite – see below), the Saracen is lighter, has lower handlebars and a lower minimum seat height.
 The Scoot is heavier, taller and is better suited for preschoolers in at least 3T pants.
-For kids in at least 5T clothes, or those kids who many need additional years of riding on a balance bike, the Ridgeback Scoot XL is a better fit.
+For kids in at least 5T clothes or those kids who may need additional years of riding on a balance bike, the Ridgeback Scoot XL is a better fit.

 35 lb.
 4-year-old in 4T clothes on the Saracen, Scoot and Scoot XL.
-He was easily able to fit on all three bikes, but has the most room for growth on the Scoot XL.
+He was easily able to fit on all three bikes but has the most room for growth on the Scoot XL.